School meals cost:

 please speak to our FLO (Family Liaison Officer) for the relevant forms & information.

-A two-week menu is displayed on the website, and is circulated by email.
+A two-week menu is displayed on the website and the noticeboard near reception.

 It offers a tasty, wholesome alternative to a packed lunch.